Dileepadari/Smart_farming/README.md

 ## How To Use ?
-- The setup of the circuit circuit should as following:
+- The setup of the circuit should be as following:
 <div style="display: flex;justify-content: space-around;">
 <img src="project_photos/circ.jpeg" width="40%" alt="circuit 1"><br>
 <img src="project_photos/circuit.jpeg" width="50%"alt="circuit 2">
 </div>

-## OM2M
+### OM2M
 The OM2M is provided as folder such that the setup should be run from the eclipse-om2m-v1-4-1/in-cse/start.sh